bersavosh/SimpleTasks/README.md

 ### 2. NormStat:
 I'm too forgetful to remember how many 9s there are after the decimal in a 5-sigma confidence or what are the chances of occurrence for it.
 So this small script spits it out.

 Usage is similar as GeherlsStat.
-Download `NormStat.py` and set alias for it.
+Download [`NormStat.py`](https://github.com/bersavosh/SimpleTasks/blob/master/NormStat.py) and set permissions and an alias for it.
 Then in the terminal you can type:

 `
 $ normstat <OBSERVED VALUE> [MEAN] [STANDARD DEVIATION]